Scott Surovell

-Scott Anthony Surovell (born August 21, 1971) is an American politician serving as a member of the Virginia Senate, representing the 36th district, which encompasses portions of Fairfax, Prince William and Stafford counties, roughly following U.S. Route 1.
-He previously represented the 44th district in the Virginia House of Delegates.
+Scott Anthony Surovell (born August 21, 1971) is an American lawyer and politician, representing the Virginia's 34th Senate district, which encompasses the city of Fairfax and portions of Fairfax County, and serving as the current majority leader of the Virginia Senate.
+He previously represented the 36th district which also included portions of Prince William and Stafford counties until the 2023 redistricting and the 44th district in the Virginia House of Delegates.
+He is a Democrat.

 Early life

-Surovell grew up in the Tauxemont, Virginia area, and attended preschool, elementary school and intermediate school there.
-In 1989, he graduated from West Potomac High School, and went to college at James Madison University, where he was student body vice-president.
+Surovell grew up in the Tauxemont, Virginia area where he attended preschool, elementary school and intermediate school.
+In 1989, he graduated from West Potomac High School and went to college at James Madison University, where he was student body vice-president.
 He graduated in 1993, with a major in Political Science.

 Professional career

-In 1993, he served as a Governor's Fellow in the Administration of Governor L. Douglas Wilder.
-Surovell worked for DMV Deputy Commissioner Bill Leighty who later served as Chief of Staff under governors Mark Warner and Tim Kaine.
-He also interned in Washington, D.C. for Representative Jim Moran of Virginia and then-congressman Ron Wyden of Oregon.
+In 1993, he served as a Governor's Fellow in the administration of Governor L. Douglas Wilder.
+Surovell worked for DMV Deputy Commissioner Bill Leighty, who later served as chief of staff under governors Mark Warner and Tim Kaine.
+He also interned in Washington, D.C., for Representative Jim Moran of Virginia and then-congressman Ron Wyden of Oregon.

 Surovell earned a J.D. degree from the University of Virginia School of Law in 1996, where he served as executive editor of the Virginia Journal of Environmental Law.